vuex-asr/vuex-asr/docs/learn-by-example/hello-world-of-2-way-binding.md

 To make the store variable `message` (as we used in our previous example) 2-way-bound, we need to tell the component that the variable is a model.
 (Meaning it implements both a getter and a setter).

 ::: tip
 Binding a state item and being able to mutate it is called model binding.
 In this example we are going to bind an item from the state directly as a model.
-This is quite useful in the rapid-prototyping phase of the project, but **NOT RECOMMEND** in production.
-For production it is recommended to use vuex mutations for synchronous and actions for asynchronous mutations of (multiple) state items.
+This is quite useful in the rapid-prototyping phase of the project, but *NOT RECOMMENDED* in production.
+For production it is recommended to use vuex mutations for synchronous and actions for asynchronous mutations of state items.
 Read more in [advanced 2 way binding](./advanced-2-way-binding.html)
 :::

 So for this example we have to update our App.vue file: